 amendment's protections and the application of the exclusionary rule.
 Prior to Rakas v.
 Illinois119 the Court had formulated rules of standing which were not necessarily tied to expectations of privacy and the balancing approach.120 However, in Rakas, Justice Rehnquist indicated that Katz's expectation of privacy formulation should be the sole standard for determining standing to invoke fourth amendment protections.
 With the recent decisions of United States v.
 Salvucci121 and Rawlings v.
-Kentucky,122 the traditional standing inquiry has been subsumed within the scope question of whether the search infringed upon an interest of the defendant which the amendment standing has been subsumed within the question of the amendment's scope, which in turn has been subsumed within the question of reasonable standards.
+Kentucky,122 the traditional standing inquiry has been subsumed within the scope question of whether the search infringed upon an interest of the defendant which the amendment was designed to protect.
+Thus the question of fourth amendment standing has been subsumed within the question of reasonable standards.

-Justice White, dissenting in Rakas, argued that the majority had undercut the substantive protection of the fourth amendment in its desire to reduce the operation of the amendment's exclusionary rule.123 In fact the Court's approach to the exclusionary rule is but another aspect of the balancing approach which has come to dominate all fourth amendment considerations.
-Whatever the original basis of the amendment's exclusionary rule,124 the present Court regards the rule as "a judicially created remedy designed to safeguard Fourth Amendment rights generally through its deterrent effect, rather than a personal right of the party aggrieved."125 Thus when not clearly bound by precedent126 the Court views itself as free to apply or not apply the exclusionary rule depending upon
+Justice White, dissenting in Rakas, argued that the majority had undercut the substantive protection of the fourth amendment in its desire to reduce the operation of the amendment's exclusionary rule.
+123 In fact the Court's approach to the exclusionary rule is but another aspect of the balancing approach which has come to dominate all fourth amendment considerations.
+Whatever the original basis of the amendment's exclusionary rule, 124 the present Court regards the rule as "a judicially created remedy designed to safeguard Fourth Amendment rights generally through its deterrent effect, rather than a personal right of the party aggrieved."
+Thus when not clearly bound by precedent the Court views itself as free to apply or not apply the exclusionary rule depending upon